Maracay: History

 Officially established on March 5, 1701 by Bishop Diego de Baños y Sotomayor in the valleys of Tocopio and Tapatapa (what is known today as the central valley of Aragua) in northern Venezuela.

 According to the most accepted explanation, it was named after a local indigenous chief, and refers to the "Maracayo" (Felis mitis), a small tiger.
 Alternative etymologies cite a local aromatic tree called Mara.

 Maracay experienced rapid growth during Juan Vicente Gómez's dictatorship (1908–1935).
 Gómez saw Maracay as a suitable place to make his residence during his rule, and ordered the construction of an Arc of Triumph, a bull plaza (a near replica of the one in Seville, Spain), an Ópera house, a Zoo, and, most notably, the Hotel Jardín (Garden Hotel), a majestic, tourist attraction with very large gardens.
 The city is home to the Mausoleo de Gómez (Gómez's mausoleum), where the dictator is buried.

 Economy and transport

 One of the most important cities in Venezuela, Maracay is primarily an industrial and commercial center, the city produces paper, textiles, chemicals, tobacco, cement, cattle, processed foods, soap and perfumes.

 The areas around Maracay are agricultural: sugarcane, tobacco, coffee and cocoa stand out as the main products.
 There are also cattle-herding and timber-cutting activities.
-Activity by the Venezuelan Military also adds a great deal to Maracay's economy ..
+Activity by the Venezuelan Military, particularly the Air Force, also adds a great deal to Maracay's economy.